Cushion cut halo diamond engagement ring I bought. More details below…

 Until the early 20th century, the cushion cut diamond was the de facto diamond shape.
 With its centuries of history, the cushion cut is ubiquitous when you take a look their prominent occurrences in the various royal family jewels.

 If you take a look at a list of the most renowned or the largest cut gemstones, you will see that the cushion cut is surprisingly well represented.
 In fact, the world-famous Hope Diamond happens to be a cushion cut diamond too.

-Throughout the history of the diamond industry, we had seen constantly changing trends and cutting styles that had continuously evolved.
-Interestingly, just like fashion trends which seem to take up cyclic patterns, we see the same scenario happening with diamond cuts.
+Throughout the history of the diamond industry, we had seen continually changing trends and cutting styles that had continuously evolved.
+Interestingly, cushion cut diamonds actually went “out-of-fashion” in the last century when the modern round cut was introduced.